qiiqer/qiiqer.github.io/_posts/2015-04-10-checklist-avt-natural.markdown

 --------------------------
 - [X] Do I want to spend a lot of time learning about this business?

     Yes, as this business seems cheap, no debt with knowledgable people on its board.
+AVT Tea is another company that is popular in South India that has the same promoters.

 - [] How would you evaluate this business if you were to become its CEO?
 - [X] Can you describe how the business operates, in your own words?
     This company produces marigold oleoresins and is one of the largest producers of this product in the world.
-They have an exclusive supply-purchase pact with [Kemin Foods]()
+They have an exclusive supply-purchase pact with [Kemin Foods](http://www.kemin.com/).
+Kemin foods is the largest producer of lutein which is used as an additive in nutrition supplement as well as food colouring.
 - [] How does the business make money?
+     They
 - [] How has the business evolved over time?
+     They are opening up a manufacturing facility in china.
+A subsidiary of the company is into instant tea business.
 - [] In what foreign markets does the business operate, and what are the risks of operating in these countries?
+     It exports to US, EU.

 Understanding the Business -- from the Customer Perspective
 -----------------------------------------------------------